 Work Toward a Degree While Working

-Dozens of GE employees are currently undergoing a pilot test of the program at one of the company’s jet-engine facilities while working toward their advanced manufacturing degree.
-In 2018, the program will be open to students across the U.S.
+Dozens of GE employees underwent an initial pilot test of the program at one of the company’s jet-engine facilities while working toward their advanced manufacturing degree.
+In 2018, the program was open to students across the U.S.

 Students accumulate credit for on-the-job training, working toward their degree while working.
 Through EQUIP, federal financial aid funding is also available.
 As a result of this collaboration, tuition will be kept at an affordable price for this one-of-a-kind program.
 And, by the end of it, students will be equipped with the manufacturing skills they need to keep pace with today’s rapidly changing workforce.